 2. With a digital box, we were not getting a digital signal.
 When I was 100 months pregnant (literally, the day before I was due to have our son), a Charter rep came to our house to switch out the box – yet again – and realized that our wiring might be the problem.
 He wanted to hang cable across the outside of our house and drill a hole in our wall into the living room – through our vinyl siding.
-His exact words, “I’ll drill a hole around here, but I’m not sure where it’ll come out in your house.”
+His exact words, “I’ll drill a hole around here (pointing to our vinyl siding near our living room), but I’m not sure where it’ll come out in your house.”
 Um.
 No.

 3. We would have had to pay upwards of $1000 to have the cable re-wired properly.
-I don’t have a job.
-That isn’t an option.
+At the time of this post, I didn’t have a job.
+That wasn’t an option.

 Testing out the digital antenna gave us a much clearer picture – an actual DIGITAL SIGNAL that we weren’t getting before.
 And we get 14 channels that we actually will watch.
 None are shopping channels.